 At Auburn, she teaches both World History I and II, as well as a variety of courses on early modern Europe and England, including the 2000-level survey of early modern Europe, a 3000-level course on Elizabeth and her England, a 5000-level course on early modern England, 1485-1688, and graduate seminars on early modern England, early modern political culture, and early English expansion.

-Dr. Mishra welcomes applications from potential graduate students interested in working in any aspect of early modern English history before the Restoration in 1660.
-Previous MA students she has directed have worked on a variety of topics, including public discourse and political economy in the 1630s and 1640s, and correspondence and news culture in early Stuart England.
-Students wishing to work with Dr. Mishra at the graduate level are encouraged to contact her in advance of application.
+Mishra welcomes applications from potential graduate students interested in working in any aspect of early modern English history before the Restoration in 1660.
+Her previous MA students have worked on a variety of topics, including public discourse and political economy in the 1630s and 1640s, and correspondence and news culture in early Stuart England.
+Students wishing to work with Mishra at the graduate level are encouraged to contact her in advance of application.